amazon-science/fraud-dataset-benchmark/README.md

 ```

 ### Step 1: Setup Kaggle CLI
-The `FraudBenchmarkDataset` object is going to load datasets from the source (which in most of the cases is Kaggle), and then it will modify/standardize on the fly, and provide train-test splits.
+The `FraudDatasetBenchmark` object is going to load datasets from the source (which in most of the cases is Kaggle), and then it will modify/standardize on the fly, and provide train-test splits.
 So, the first step is to setup Kaggle CLI in the machine being used to run Python.

 Use intructions from [How to Use Kaggle](https://www.kaggle.com/docs/api) guide.
 The steps include: